siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 \mathbf{E} \to c\mathbf{B}, \qquad c\mathbf{B} \to -\mathbf{E}.
 $$

 This is not an accident.
-It follows directly from the structure above: the two fields are the same rotating flow viewed at a $90°$ phase offset.
-Which component is called $\mathbf{E}$ and which $\mathbf{B}$ depends only on the orientation chosen for the transverse frame — a choice with no physical content in vacuum.
-The distinction arises locally when one flow configuration couples to another.
-But that coupling is also field interacting with field.
-There is no external matter to break the symmetry from outside; the symmetry breaks only within one unified flow.
+It reflects the complementary status of the two fields within one transport law.
+The symmetry does not collapse
+$\mathbf{E}$ and $\mathbf{B}$ into a single field, and it does not erase their distinct roles in a given solution.
+In a propagating configuration they remain two transverse aspects of one organized flow, whose cross relation determines the direction of transport.